MrPrattASH/Game_Design_In_Construct_3/LG1_Using_Construct3/module_2.1_commenting_code/README.md

 > “Code Tells You How, Comments Tell You Why.”

+Something that is going to happen to you a lot in programming is you will write code, come back to it later, and you'll struggle to figure out why or how in the world you completed your intended task.
+Proper documentation, or code comments, help solve this problem.
+From now on, you're going to write code comments to leave a trail of breadcrumbs for yourself, providing understanding for how your program works.
+Most programmers leave code comments until the end, but I can GUARANTEE you that you will regret leaving documentation to the end.
+There are more efficient ways to write code comments than others, let's get into 7 rules for writing good code comments.

+From this point forward in the course, it is expected that your code be fully commented following these 7 guidelines.

 ## By the end of this tutorial you should know:
 1. What is a comment?
 2. Why are comments important to make when programming?